with

 If you use northern white cedar it will be even more flexible.

-If you will use all three suggestions you will find stripping a totally painless dream.
+If you will use all three suggestions you will find stripping a lot of FUN!

-By understanding the basic theory of strip building, by looking at WHY we are doing something, we can focus our labors in areas that are most productive and eliminate random and counterproductive steps.
+By understanding the basic theory of strip building, by looking at WHY we are doing something, we can focus our labors in areas that are most productive and eliminate haphazard and counterproductive steps.

 I hope you will find this useful.